kristian-lange-tw/JATOS_docs/docs/Run_your_study/Connect-to-Mechanical-Turk.md

 ### On JATOS page

-In JATOS, go to the Study Toolbar ⟶ Worker & Batch Manager
+In JATOS, go to the Study Toolbar ⟶ Study Links

 ![JATOS GUI screenshot](/img/worker-batch-manager-mturk.png)